emberjs/ember-2-legacy/README.md

 All [deprecations found here](https://www.emberjs.com/deprecations/v2.x/) which have a `until: 3.0.0` are currently supported by this addon.

 In `ember-cli-build.js` you can specify a config for `ember-2-legacy`.
 This object has individual flags as key names and they can be turned off simply by setting a flag to `false`.
-Below is a sample config which shows all of the flag names (note all all `true` by default):
+Below is a sample config which shows all of the flag names (note all are `true` by default):

 ```js
 new EmberApp(defaults, {